ztrokey/divine-smoke-5283/README.md

 ## Submission

-Once the time for the assessment is up, push your code to your fork and create a pull request to the `turingschool-examples` repository.
+Once the time for the assessment is up (and not before), push your code to your fork and create a pull request to the `turingschool-examples` repository.
 Include the following:

 * Your Name
+* How far you got through the user stories
+  * Please include any user stories you partially complete, for example "completed user stories 1 and 2, really close to completing 3"
-* A reflection on how you felt you did with this challenge and what story you got through
+* A reflection on how you felt you did with this challenge

 ## Requirements